HandsomeOne/Nonogram/README.md

 ### `class NonogramPlay`

-`NonogramPlay::constructor(rowHints, colHints, canvasId[, config])`: creates and prints a NonogramPlay instance on a canvas, and you can play it.
+`NonogramPlay::constructor(rowHints, colHints, canvasId[, config])`: creates and prints a NonogramPlay instance on a canvas, which can be played.

-All the parameters and their meanings are the same as those of `NonogramSolve`'s.
-The only difference between them is that who solves the nonogram, you or the computer.
+All the parameters have the same meanings as those of `NonogramSolve`'s.

 ## Custom Events

+### `class NonogramSolve`

+`'success'`: dispatched by the canvas when the nonogram has been solved.

+`'error'`: dispatched by the canvas when some contradiction has been found, usually caused by improper given hints.

 ### `class NonogramEdit`

-`'hintchange'`: Triggerred when the nonogram's hints have any change.
-For example, to automatically create a new `NonogramSolve` instance upon `'hintchange'`, you can use
+`'hintchange'`: dispatched by the canvas when the nonogram's hints have any change.
+To automatically create a new `NonogramSolve` instance upon `'hintchange'`, you can use
 ```javascript
 document.getElementById('canvas2').addEventListener('hintchange', function () {
   new NonogramSolve(this.nonogram.rowHints, this.nonogram.colHints, 'canvas1').solve();